iddey/mplusfonts/examples/rp2040/README.md

 ## Prerequisites

-For running the examples, make sure your have an environment set up for `RP2040` development.
+For running the examples, make sure you have your environment set up for `RP2040` development.
 The compiler from a `rustup` installation works.

 - `stable` channel Rust with `thumbv6m-none-eabi` added as a target for builds.